Dipto-shaha/cseduwebclient/README.md

 14. **Accessibility & Compatibility**: Design elements to ensure the website is accessible to users with disabilities, including screen reader compatibility and adjustable text sizes.

 15. **Customization**: This website can further be customized according to need and can be ingrate with other different websites or tools.
+It will make our website to always adaptable with the future updated tools and technologies.

 # React + Vite